 2) Making a sharp right turn at the border enters a network of singletrack in Acton, much of it marked with white paint blazes, that has exits to Pine Hill Road in Maynard and Parker and Adam Streets, in Acton.

 |Branches and log sections laid across muddy stretches = corduroy trail.|

 This photo is of the best section - the others have smaller, shorter branches.

 The new trail goes through sections of wetland - wet even during 2016 summer drought.
 Do not know yet what it is like after heavy rain or spring snow melt.
-For the present there was an attempt to make this walkable by laying sections of branches and logs across the trail (called corduroy trail).
+For the present there is an attempt to make this walkable by laying sections of branches and logs across the trail (called corduroy trail).
 These sections can still be squishy and slick, especially in wet weather, so expect to get shoes wet.
 There is one section of corduroy trail before the creek and several after, quality getting progressively worse.
-The intent is to replace these with ground-resting boardwalk in 2017.
+The intent is to replace these with ground-resting boardwalk in 2017-18.
 Be aware that in places the mud is more than ankle deep.